zalando/engineering-principles/README.md

 We’re not going to require you to test your code, but expect your peers to challenge you if you don’t.
 For the most part, a dedicated QA team is a thing of the past.
 You and your team are responsible for your code’s behavior: There’s no other safety net.

 Years ago, we didn’t build systems this way.
 Now we must.
 Fortunately, the tooling is pretty amazing.

+####Continuous Delivery
+Strive for very short release cycles, optimally deploying daily; automating the delivery pipeline makes this possible.
+Small releases tend to have fewer bugs.
+Use canary testing for your new deployments to identify problems early.

+Best practices for Continuous Delivery and Jenkins-as-a-Service are available for voluntary usage.

+####Source Code Management
+We support Stash and GitHub as SCM to check in your code.
+You might want to use local git hooks for checking references to specifications in commit messages or checks.

+####Documentation
+Document the architecture of your APIs and applications.
+Make it clear, concise, and current.
+Use inline documentation for more complex code fragments.

+####Open Source
+We encourage an “[Open Source First](https://tech.zalando.com/blog/zalando-techs-new-open-source-principles/)” approach to software development.
+[Here](https://github.com/zalando/zalando-howto-open-source) is a detailed guide to open-sourcing projects at Zalando.